 At Anthony Gell School we pride ourselves on fully inclusive education.
 We have an excellent pastoral team and a range of interventions available to students.
-For a smaller than average secondary school we have a large number of teaching assistants, an emotional/medical support base and a Special Educational Needs and Disabilities Coordinator (SENDCo).
+For a smaller than average secondary school we have a relatively large number of teaching assistants, an emotional/medical support base, a Lead Practitioner in Inclusive Practice and a Special Educational Needs and Disabilities Coordinator (SENDCo).
 All staff contribute to the Teaching and Learning of all students including those with SEND.
 We treat every student as an individual and aim for a very personal approach for families.
 We liaise regularly with students, outside agencies and parents/carers to try to ensure early intervention wherever possible.